rogerhh/slam-experiments/README.md

 report.md
 =========

 Contains the date-time, experiment name, description, procedure, results, and interpretation of the experiment.
 It should also have a specific commit ID for all the repositories used so that the experiment's result is reproducible.
-It should also have instructions for running the scripts to produce the same results.
+It should also have instructions for running the scripts to produce the same results. <Versions> should record the output of `git log --oneline -1`

 scripts/
 ========